gdidetroit/git-GDI/slides/making-changes.md

 ##  making changes

-Now that git is tracking our file.
-We can make changes to it and git will notice.
+Now that Git is tracking our file.
+We can make changes to it and Git will notice.

 <br>